 Tony Aguirre Flores was born into this world February 22, 1954 and returned to Spirit on July 24, 2019.
 He was born and raised in San Antonio, Texas.
 Yes, he was a lifetime Spurs fan -- Go Spurs Go!

-To send flowers in memory of Tony A. Flores, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Tony A. Flores, please visit our Heartfelt Sympathies Store.

 He blessed many, he loved greatly, and he made this world a better place, a more musical place.
 He loved experiencing LIFE and "skidded out" while having fun and visiting familia in Las Vegas.
 He loved traveling.
 With his great sense of humor, he made friends everywhere he went.
 His positive attitude and smiles were contagious and he was an empathetic listener.

 At Page Middle School, Tony was introduced to the world of band by Mr. Kuentz.
 He would grow to love all music (except maybe country) and he played multiple instruments.
 His favorite became jazz, and he loved to jam on his Tenor or Alto saxophone.
 At Brackenridge High School (Class of 1972), he was selected Drum Major while also competing in track and leading the Student Council as President.
 To pay for his extra-curricular activities, he hustled running a paper route and selling door to door products.